TechnionTDK/jbs-json23plet/README.md

     .json() // return the current working file already parsed.
     .getAsSOmeObject("property") // read the code documentation foe more details.

+### Triplet
+The Triplet module is a simple wrraper for the papche jena library.<br/>
+json23plet's engine load an RDF model before calling your generator and allow you to add triplets to that model using the Triplet module.

+#### Uses

+    Triplet
+    .triplet()
+    .subject("subjectUri")
+    .preficate(Predicate) // taken from Ontology.java class might be also uri.
+    .object(Resource) // taken from Ontology.java class might be also uri.

 ### Generators
 As mentioned above, json23plet know to take a specific user generator and run it.
 By using this, you can generate a new RDF triplet file from your json file.